hellomrmekkelholt/handshake/README.md

 #### interact
 The session token is only valid for 15 seconds (for proof of concept)
-4. A successful interact call returns `Hello World (Authenticated)`
+1. A successful interact call returns `Hello World (Authenticated)`
-5. If you call **interact** with an expired token it returns `419` error and the messages will show *Attempt reconnect* and *Verifcation Complete* messages indicating a new session_token and another 15 seconds
+2. If you call **interact** with an expired token it returns `419` error.
+The client will attempt to reconnect, displaying messages *Attempt reconnect* and *Verifcation Complete* indicating a new session_token is created with a life span of another 15 seconds
-6. If you call **interact** without a token it will try to verify but the device isn't registered so it will fail.
+3. If you call **interact** without a token it will try to verify but the device isn't registered so it will fail.